Search results for 'Sport' (27)

 Gareth is a Senior Lecturer in the Faculty of Health & Social Sciences, teaching BSC & MSc Physiotherapy and Sports Therapy.

-Sergio is a Senior Research Fellow in Sport Coaching.
+Sergio is a Reader in Sport Coaching.
 A former Team GB coach in Basketball, Sergio has extensive international experience in the development and evaluation and coach education systems.
-He has also conducted research into High Performance Coaching and Youth Development.
+He has also conducted research into High Performance Coaching and Positive Youth Development.

 Dr Gareth Nicholson